DefGuard/docs/using-defguard-for-end-users/mobile-client/instance-adding.md

 <figure><img src="../../.gitbook/assets/client-activation.png" alt="" width="50%"><figcaption></figcaption></figure>

-5. After that you will QR Code. **Do not close this screen**, we will need it in next step.
+5. After that you will see a QR Code. **Do not close this screen**, we will need it in next step.

 <figure><img src="../../.gitbook/assets/client-activation-instance-configuration.png" alt="" width="50%"><figcaption></figcaption></figure>